AndreiTih/interactive_comment_section/README.md

 ## Technologies

 1. Built with [node.js]([http://jekyllrb.com/](https://nodejs.org/en)).
 1. Hosted on [Hostinger]([https://pages.github.com/](https://www.hostinger.co.uk/)).
-I'm using their KVM1 hosting solution, where I deployed the code using [pm2](https://pm2.keymetrics.io/).
-I used [mysql](https://dev.mysql.com/downloads/installer/) as the database technology.
+The project uses the KVM1 hosting solution, where the code is deployed using [pm2](https://pm2.keymetrics.io/).
+[MySql](https://dev.mysql.com/downloads/installer/) is used as the database technology.
-1. The specific design used is the [interactive-comments-section](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9) challenge from [frontendmentor](https://frontendmentor.io).
+1. The design used is the [interactive-comments-section](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9) challenge from [frontendmentor](https://frontendmentor.io).
 1. I used [sass](https://sass-lang.com/) and
    [Google Fonts](https://www.google.com/fonts) for styling.
 ## Left to implement